NCAR/HPC-Docs/docs/pbs/preemption.md

   resources being used are required by a higher priority job in a different queue.

+- Specifically, when the running job is targeted for preemption, the scheduler will send a termination signal (`SIGTERM`), wait 10 minutes, and then send a kill signal (`SIGKILL`), finally ending the job.
+    - The user has the option to detect and act upon the `SIGKILL` using the methods described below.

 The start time of a job in the preempt queue will be unpredictable because of the idle resource prerequisite.
 Once it starts, it is guaranteed at least 10 minutes of run time but potentially much more.
 The